robmoore-i/suffix-tree-construction/Plan.md

 - Query indexed files in parallel.
 Search the indexes of different files in parallel using coroutines. :white_check_mark: (13/01)

 - Parallel queries.
-Update the application so that there is a way to execute queries in parallel.
-Make sure that there are automated tests which cover this use-case too.
+Update the library so that there is a way to execute queries in parallel.
+Make sure that there are automated tests which cover this use-case too. :white_check_mark: (14/01)

 - Add some larger datasets to the performance test suite so that the behaviour of the progress reporting feature will be easier to see visually.
 We will need to have fast-running automated tests for this behaviour as well though.
+  :white_check_mark: (14/01)

 - Report progress.
 Use the observer pattern to send events to the library's users to tell them whenever a new file has been indexed.
-Note, there is still no meaningful index.
+Note, there is still no meaningful index. :white_check_mark: (14/01)

 - Update the application so that it displays updates for index building using the progress reporting functionality provided by the library.
+  :white_check_mark: (14/01)

 - Enable interrupts.
 Create a mechanism for indexing to be interrupted.